kwatch/benry-ruby/benry-unixcommand/README.md

 require 'benry/unixcommand'
 include Benry::UnixCommand

-## create symbolic link atomically
+## create a symbolic link atomically
 atomic_symlink! "src-20200101", "src"

 ## the above is same as the following